mickfuzz/dyne_docs/src/terminal/docs/37-regular-expressions.md

 The asterisk (\*) is one of the most common and useful metacharacters in regular expressions, but also one of the most confusing and misused.
 Suppose you wanted to remove zeros from a line.
-You might try to remove
-\"any number of zeros\" through an asterisk:
+You might try to remove "any number of zeros" through an asterisk:

     $ echo "There are 40006 items" | sed "s/0*/X/"